Hello and welcome to our Coleman Elite Montana 8 Person Tent review!

 We do not recommend taking this tent out in winter.
 It is not very protective as a three-season tent, struggling in the harsher weather of spring and fall.
 It would not be enjoyable or safe to take this tent camping in winter.

-How durable is it and will it last?
+How durable is the Coleman montana and will it last?

 This tent won’t last for too long if you plan to make camping a regular activity.
 It wasn’t designed to last a lifetime like some other tents are.